-The Master of Advanced Studies ETH in Architecture and Digital Fabrication is a one-year full time educational program positioned within a vibrant multidisciplinary research environment.
-Jointly organised by the Chair for Digital Building Technologies and Gramazio Kohler Research it enjoys strong links with the Institute of Technology in Architecture (ITA) and the Architecture Department (D-ARCH) of ETH Zurich.
+The Master of Advanced Studies ETH in Architecture and Digital Fabrication is a one-year full time educational program positioned within the vibrant multidisciplinary research environment of the Institute of Technology in Architecture (ITA) Department of Architecture at the ETH Zurich.
+Jointly organised by the Chair for Digital Building Technologies and Gramazio Kohler Research.
 Furthermore, the MAS is the educational program of the National Centre for Competence in Research (NCCR) Digital Fabrication, one of the biggest and world leading interdisciplinary research clusters on digital fabrication and robotics in architecture.

 Benefing from exceptional infrastructures and technologies at the forefront of digital design to fabrication for architecture and construction, the programme provides expertise in the application of the latest digital technologies for design, simulation and fabrication of digital architecture and construction.
 The focus is on computational design, robotic fabrication and 3D printing, and novel topics in architecture.
 Projects and assignments enable students to develop strong design concepts and realize large-scale prototypes using the unique robotic and 3D printing facilities at ETH Zurich, the curriculum offers training on wide-ranging practical and theoretical topics.